christophenoel/geozarr-spec/geozarr-spec.md

 A GeoZarr DataArray variable might provide downscales of the data.
 In such case, the DataArray MUST define a multiscales attribute that includes the following properties

+* Path is an integer that describes the zoom level
-* Path MUST provides a relative path the Zarr group which holds the same DataArray variable (based on name)
+* Path is the relative path the Zarr group which holds the same DataArray variable (based on name)
 * Resolution is required to infer the required zoom level
 * Zoom levels should be provided from highest to lowest resolution
-* Recommended scale strategy is a doubled resolution for each level.
 * First level path MUST reference to itself or can be omitted.

+The recommended zoom strategy is to provide level 0 as 256x256 pixels covering the entire world, and the The scale is doubled on each zoom level as per https://wiki.openstreetmap.org/wiki/Zoom_levels .

 ```diff
 (mandatory items in red, optional items in green)